Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Equidistribution and counting of integral representations by quadratic norm forms

-We use the following Lemma to switch from counting over elements $\ga\in\Ga/\Ga_{r}$ for which $0< d(\DD^-, \, \ga \DD^+)\leq t$ to counting over integral representations with bounded value of the norm form.
+We use the following result in order to switch from counting over elements $\ga\in\Ga/\Ga_{r}$ for which $0< d(\DD^-, \, \ga \DD^+)\leq t$ to counting over integral representations with bounded value of the norm form.
 See \cite[page 1054]{ParPau11BLMS} for the analogous result for the real hyperbolic $3$-space and indefinite binary Hermitian forms.

 \blemm Let $g\in \GL_2(R_v)$ and let $\ga$ be the image of $g$ in $\PGL_2(K)$.
 Let $z_0=y_0$ if $y_0\neq 0$ and $z_0=x_0$ otherwise.
 Let $(x,y)=g(x_0,y_0)$.
 If $d(\DD^-,\ga\DD^+)>0$, then

 \elemm

 \dem We start by showing that